 - Promote exfoliation.
 When old dry skins cells are sloughed off efficiently, new cells now become visible.
 Washing skin with fruit acids (such as malic acid from apples, glycolic acids from sugarcane, and salicylic acid) helps loosen the old skin cells.
 Dry skin brushing is another method for removing old cells.

-Folk remedies, such as those found at www.earthclinic.com, include recommendations such as applying apple cider vinegar (a fruit acid), moisturizing with coconut oil (to hydrate the skin), and scrubbing the skin with coffee grounds (to exfoliate).
+Folk remedies include recommendations such as applying apple cider vinegar (a fruit acid), moisturizing with coconut oil (to hydrate the skin), and scrubbing the skin with coffee grounds (to exfoliate).

 While many people disregard cellulite as an important health issue, it can be considered a sign of more serious underlying health problems.
 Drs.
-Murad and McQuillan both concur that addressing issues affecting the skin and fat cells will be a benefit to your total health.
+Murad and McQuillan concur that addressing issues affecting the skin and fat cells benefit total health.